NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 ## Not a Wiki

-Obsidian isn't a personal wiki, it's a general purpose knowledge platform that allows you to build whatever systems you want, the *default application of which* is a personal wiki.
+Despite first impressions, Obsidian ISN'T a personal wiki: It's a general purpose knowledge platform that allows you to build whatever systems you want, the *default application of which* is a personal wiki.

-You can build anything you want on top of the simple framework I'll teach you today:
+You can build anything on top of the simple framework I'll teach you today:
 - A todo system filtered by contexts, dates, priorities, and projects
 - A writing environment for fiction or non-fiction, with queryable character timelines, references, or D&D monster stats,
 - You can even build a youtube career on it if you're especially lucky.

 All these uses, and any that you could imagine and then build yourself, can live in the same place, not in 10 different apps, with your data safely on your own computer, phone, or tablet.

-But unlike many other guides you may find, I'm also going to tell you what I wish people had told me when I got started: There are features of obsidian that you SHOULDN'T use.
+But unlike many of the other good obsidian guides you may find on youtube, I'm also going to tell you what I wish people had told me when I got started:
+> There are features of obsidian that you SHOULDN'T use.

 And we'll start with the curse of FOLDERS.